ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 1. Connect your repo.
 Sign up for the free tier at getautonoma.com or self-host by cloning the GitHub repo and following the deployment docs.
 Connect your GitHub repository and let Autonoma's AI analyze your codebase (routes, components, and user flows).
 This takes minutes.

 2. AI generates tests.
 The test-planner-plugin builds a knowledge base of your application and generates comprehensive E2E test cases automatically.
-Start with your critical user flows (the same ones you have documented in PractiTest) and let the AI generate executable tests for them.
-Run these in parallel with your existing PractiTest-coordinated test suite to compare coverage.
+Start with your critical user flows (the same ones you have documented as test cases in PractiTest) and let the AI generate executable tests for them.
+Run these alongside your existing PractiTest-coordinated test suite to compare coverage.

 3. Validate coverage.
 Compare AI-generated test coverage against your PractiTest test case inventory.
-Map your PractiTest requirements traceability to Autonoma's codebase-derived coverage.
-Most teams find that Autonoma's AI identifies flows they had not explicitly tested in PractiTest because it analyzes routes and components comprehensively rather than relying on manually written test cases.
+Most teams find that Autonoma's AI identifies flows they had not explicitly tested because it analyzes routes and components comprehensively rather than relying on manually written test cases.
+If requirements traceability is a hard requirement for your team, keep tracking that mapping in PractiTest; Autonoma does not replicate a traceability matrix.

-Most teams complete the migration in 1-2 weeks.
-The effort is validation and review, not rewriting hundreds of test cases.
+Most teams complete this transition in 1-2 weeks.
+The effort is validation and review, not rewriting hundreds of test cases, and it does not require abandoning a TCM tool your team still relies on for compliance or traceability.

 Frequently Asked Questions

-Yes.
-Autonoma is fully self-hostable with complete source code on GitHub.
-You can run it on your infrastructure (AWS, GCP, Azure, on-premise) with zero feature restrictions.
-PractiTest offers no self-hosting option; it is a cloud-only SaaS platform.
+For the test-execution layer, yes.
+Autonoma is fully self-hostable with complete source code on GitHub, and you can run it on your infrastructure (AWS, GCP, Azure, on-premise) with zero feature restrictions.
+PractiTest itself offers no self-hosting option; it is a cloud-only SaaS platform.
+Autonoma does not replace PractiTest's test case management or traceability features, only the manual test-writing and execution work around it.

 PractiTest costs approximately $39-49 per user per month, scaling linearly with team size.
-A 15-person team pays $7,000-8,800/year for test management alone, plus separate execution tools.
-Autonoma offers a free tier with 100K credits, cloud at $499/month flat (no per-user fees), and free self-hosting where you pay only infrastructure costs.
+A 15-person team pays $7,000-8,800/year for test case management alone.
+Autonoma addresses the separate cost of writing and executing tests, with a free tier (100K credits), cloud at $499/month flat (no per-user fees), and free self-hosting where you pay only infrastructure costs.
+Teams that need TCM and traceability still budget for a dedicated tool like PractiTest.

 The Bottom Line

-PractiTest is a solid test management platform with genuine strengths: Smart Fox AI for intelligent suggestions, deep integrations, enterprise compliance features, and structured workflows.
-But it is still a test management tool.
-It manages tests your team writes manually, coordinates execution through separate tools, charges per user, and offers no self-hosting.
+PractiTest is a solid test case management platform with genuine strengths: Smart Fox AI for intelligent suggestions, deep integrations, enterprise compliance features, and structured traceability workflows.
+For teams that need to organize test cases, trace them to requirements, and produce compliance audit trails, it remains a strong choice, and Autonoma is not a substitute for that.

-Autonoma eliminates the manual work PractiTest manages.
+What PractiTest does not do is write your tests, execute them autonomously, or maintain them as your application changes.
+That is the gap Autonoma closes.
 Full source code on GitHub (BSL 1.1, Apache 2.0 in 2028).
 Self-host on your infrastructure or use our cloud.
-AI generates, executes, and maintains tests from your codebase: zero manual writing, zero maintenance.
+AI generates, executes, and maintains E2E tests from your codebase: zero manual writing, zero maintenance.
 Flat pricing with no per-user fees.
 Unlimited parallels on every plan.
-No vendor lock-in.
 Free tier starts at 100K credits, cloud at $499/month, self-hosted at infrastructure cost only.
-Three-year savings: 78-90% compared to PractiTest's total cost of ownership.
+Three-year savings on the test-execution workload: 78-90% compared to what teams typically spend on execution tools and engineering hours alongside a TCM platform.

 Ready to try open source testing?